 IRLI: What is your opinion of the justice system in Malawi?

 MC: My opinion regarding the Malawi Justice system is that since we adopted the new Constitution in 1994, there has been tremendous improvement in the governance institutions, which has led to improved access to justice and respect for the rule of law among others.
 There has been increased awareness and use of governance structures that ensure accountability across constitutional bodies, and that call on public officers and institutions to account for their actions or failure to act.
-E.g. The office of the Ombudsman, the Anti-corruption bureau an the Malawi Human Rights Commission.
-Malawians now know that they have rights and that duty bearers can be taken to task to account if some rights are violated.
-They know that they can have legal representation if not provided by government, and that they can hire a lawyer to represent them in court.
+E.g. the office of the Ombudsman, the Anti-corruption Bureau and the Malawi Human Rights Commission.
+Malawians now know that they have rights and that duty-bearers can be taken to task to account if some rights are violated.
+They know that they can have legal representation if not provided by the government and that they can hire a lawyer to represent them in court.

 What is the biggest challenge accused persons face within the Malawian Justice System?